Nyoob/TipsySync/README.md

 It also collects statistics, and offers a websocket connection to let other local applications use the data (eg. UE, Unity, Warudo, Lovense)

 ## Features
-Current implemented or planned features:
+Currently implemented features:
 - Event list (latest follows, subs, tips)

 ## Planned Features
+- Websocket sending events as they come in
 - More Providers (see Supported Platforms below)
-- Websocket sending events as they come in
 - Infobuttons (on every page, display an Iconbutton at the top right, which expands a menu from the top explaining details of the current page)
 - Overview (customizable widgets, resizable, drag+drop - basically components of pages in smaller version)
 - Chatlog page (combines all chatlogs from all sources)